Simdc/GPP/README.md

 The `run` function processes multiple years of data by constructing file names for each month between the specified start and end years.
 It calls `process_fpar_to_netcdf` to process the files and generate the output.

 #### Parameters:
 - `prefix`: Prefix for the input GeoTIFF files.
+Also mention the the location of the files along with it, for example: prefix = "/path/to/your/files/GIMMS_FPAR4g_".
 - `start_year`, `end_year`: The range of years for processing.

 ## Usage